polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/access-evm-accounts.md

 This tutorial uses a predefined node template to provide a working environment.
 The template was generated using the instructions in the [Frontier release guide](https://github.com/paritytech/frontier/blob/master/docs/node-template-release.md).

-If you want to generate a standalone template for yourself, you can use the [`node-template-release.sh`]](<https://github.com/paritytech/frontier/blob/master/.maintain/node-template-release.sh>) template generation script.
+If you want to generate a standalone template for yourself, you can use the [node-template-release.sh](https://github.com/paritytech/frontier/blob/master/.maintain/node-template-release.sh) template generation script.
+If you build your own node using from the [frontier](https://github.com/paritytech/frontier) repository or using the template generation script, be aware that Frontier uses its own versions of Substrate crates and you might need to update the dependencies in your `Cargo` files to match the dependencies in your project.

 ## Before you begin

-You should have completed _at least_ the following three Substrate tutorials before attempting this tutorial:
+You should have completed the following Substrate tutorials before attempting this tutorial:

 - [Build a local blockchain](/tutorials/get-started/build-local-blockchain/)
 - [Add a pallet to the runtime](/tutorials/work-with-pallets/add-a-pallet/)